Marie-Andrée Bertrand

 Marie-Andrée Bertrand OQ (June 12, 1925 – March 6, 2011) was a French-Canadian criminologist, a feminist and anti-prohibitionist.

 Biography

-Bertrand was born in Montreal and started her career as a social worker for female offenders, mainly prostitutes.
+Bertrand was born in Montreal and started her career as a social worker for female offenders, mainly sex workers.
 In 1963, she received a master's degree from the Université de Montréal.
 She went on to study criminology at the School of Criminology, University of California, Berkeley, where she got her Ph.D. in 1967.
 She held a professorship in criminology at the School of Criminology, Université de Montréal.
 She continued to work, until her death, doing research, teaching and publishing.
 In 1999/2000 and again in 2000/2001, she taught a course on "Gender, Colour and Legal Norms" in the Masters Program at the International Institute for the Sociology of Law in Onati, Spain.
 Marie-Andrée Bertrand died on March 6, 2011, in Montreal.

 Main areas of research

 The focus of Bertrand's research was on three areas: drug policy, the treatment of women by criminal justice agencies, and, more generally, critical, feminist theory concerning criminology and sociology of law.
 Among her main works is an international comparison of female criminality (1979, 2003) and a comparative analysis of women's prisons(1998).